Jyväskylä Music Competitions

 Our bigger competitions take place in every three year in Jyväskylä.
 The orchestra in finale concerts is Jyväskylä Sinfonia and the juries are consisting of top experienced musicians and pedagogues.

-The latest Juhani Heinonen Violin Competition dated from 28 February to 6 March 2025.
-The next Ilmari Hannikainen Piano Chamber Music Competition will be held from 24 February to 5 March 2026.
-The members of the jury will be Paavali Jumppanen (chair), Mindaugas Bačkus (Lithuania), Johan Fröst (Sweden), Marianna Shirinyan (Denmark) and Cecilia Zilliacus (Swden-Finland).
-The international category is open to ensembles from all countries.
-The competition is a member of WFIMC – World Federation of International Music Competitions.
+The Juhani Heinonen Violin Competition was last held from 28 February to 6 March 2025.
+The most recent Ilmari Hannikainen Piano Chamber Music Competition was held 24 February to 5 March 2026.
+Out of the 59 applicants of the international category, the Competition Committee approved 27 ensembles to play in Jyväskylä.
+The jury consisted of Paavali Jumppanen (chairman, Finland), Mindaugas Bačkus (Lithuania), Johan Fröst (Sweden), Marianna Shirinyan (Denmark) and Cecilia Zilliacus (Sweden-Finland).
+The international category is open to ensembles from all countries and has been at a higher level each time.
+Since 2023 the competition has been a member of WFIMC – World Federation of International Music Competitions.
+It is supported by Rolando and Siv Pieraccini Foundation and city of Jyväskylä.

 The previous Ilmari Hannikainen Competition was held in the beginning of March 2023 in Jyväskylä.
 The Competition Committee had qualified twenty ensembles to compete in the international category.
 The jury consisted of Juhani Lagerspetz (chair, Finland), Andreas Brantelid (Sweden-Denmark), Johan Fröst (Sweden) Kaija Saarikettu (Finland) and Irina Zahharenkova (Estonia-Finland).
 The competition was supported by e.g. Rolando and Siv Pieraccini Foundation, Ministry of Education and Culture of Finland and city of Jyväskylä.
+The next Ilmari Hannikainen Competition is coming up in 2029.

-The prizes and winners in Ilmari Hannikainen Piano Chamber Music Competition 2023
+The prizes and winners in Ilmari Hannikainen Piano Chamber Music Competition 2026

 Jyväskylä, the capital of Central Finland, is a dynamic and modern university town in the heart of the beautiful lake district.
 It is the cradle of Finnish pedagogic know-how and has provided the foundation for the successful school system in the country.
 The seminary for teacher education was established already in 1860 and was from the beginning on the cutting edge of pedagogy.
 This strong tradition of producing highly competent teachers has put Finland repeatedly among the top countries in the PISA-rankings.